vsromero/vsromero.github.io/about.md

 Hello, my name is Victor.

-I like to build desktop and web applications.
-As well as learning new techniques and technologies to make building these applications easier.
+I am a full stack web developer.
+I like to build amazing applications that will be useful to the end user.

-I also like to learn about information security, machine learning and just cool technologies in general.
+I am always interested in learning new technologies and techniques to make the process of building applications - or the applications themselves - easier, faster, more secure, and less painful.

 I am always looking for new exciting projects to work on.